Sancho808/osticket-prereqs/README.md

   <br>
 <h3 align="center">Install PHP Manager</h3>

  <h3 align="center">Download the PHP manager file, and agree with all the terms.
-We've now downloaded the PHP manager into our operating system.</h3>
+Now PHP manager is downloaded to our operating system.</h3>
 <p>